serilog-contrib/serilog-sinks-applicationinsights/README.md

 ```

-## Including Operation ID
+## Including Operation Id

-Application Insight's Operation ID is pushed out if you set `operationId` LogEvent property.
-If it's present, AI's operation ID will be overriden by the value from this property.
+Application Insight's operation id is pushed out if you set `operationId` LogEvent property.
+If it's present, AI's operation id will be overriden by the value from this property.

 This can be set like so: